kevshakes/serverless/README.md

 * `GetTodos` - should return all TODOs for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

-It should return data that looks like this:
+It returns data that looks like this:

 ```json
 {